QubesOS/qubes-doc/external/troubleshooting/wireless-troubleshooting.md

 and try reconnecting to a network that is known to work.

-If that is successful, see below about having Qubes automatically reload the driver for you.
+If that is successful, see below about having PedOS automatically reload the driver for you.
 If not, try also reloading some dependent modules, in our example we must also reload iwlwifi:

 ~~~
 [user@sys-net ~]$ modinfo iwlwifi | grep -E '^(description|author|depends):'